Where is Ray Parlour now?

 In June 2012 he was persuaded to come out of retirement and join Wembley FC’s FA Cup campaign under Terry Venables in what was essentially a promotional exercise for Budweiser.

-In May 2016, Ray Parlour’s released his autobiography The Romford Pelé full of anecdotes and amusing stories from his playing days.
+In May 2016, he released his autobiography The Romford Pelé full of anecdotes and amusing stories from his playing days which went onto become a huge success and was a Sunday Times top-ten bestseller.

 Ray Parlour: Premier League Statistics